As we well see later, a similar method is also used to

 \addbibresource{myrefs.bib}

-\printbibliography command (or elsewhere
+command \printbibliography (or elsewhere

-at the point in your document where you want the full list
+that you want the full list

-§ 5.3.2.6 below for details of how XƎLATEX
+§ 5.3.2.5 below for details of how LATEX

 produces the references.